bbc/tal/testing.md

 see `ondevicetesting-deviceconfig.php` in the php directory for a working example that can provide the config in the required format.

 To make a set of tests 'device aware' some extra code should be added to the tests.
 For example, the History strategy tests use a specific modifer.
-The following line of code
+The following line of code:

 ```onDeviceTestConfigValidation.removeTestsForIncompatibleDevices(['antie/devices/exit/history'], this.HistoryExitTest);```